 - Serve ice cream with warm jam on top.
 We recommend apple or peach!

-- Mix jam in with your favorite yogurt for a fresh new snack.
+- Mix some in with your favorite yogurt for a fresh new snack.

-- Wow your taste buds with a dollop of jam on top of plain cheesecake.
+- Wow your taste buds with a dollop on top of plain cheesecake.

 - Grilling some pork or chicken?
-Use jam as your glaze!
+Use it as your glaze!

-- Blend jam, milk, and protein powder together for a fun post-workout drink.
+- Blend it with milk and protein powder together for a fun post-workout drink.

 - Make an indentation in your muffin batter and drop in one teaspoon of jam to make “surprise muffins.”